CodeScop/Oge-Mai-Field-Guide/waterresources.md

 - **Sources:** DESERT
   - Limited-availability battles in Riza Main Quest sequence
+  - Hideout Battle: Grongu (2000 words for 1-2)
 - **Craft:** DESERT
 - **Sell price:** 35 Coins (NEVER SELL.
 YOU CANNOT HAVE ENOUGH.)
 - **Used for:**